 The Cross Brings Peace

-The cross is the symbol of Christianity.
-Indeed, the Cross is often seen as the logo of Christianity.
-It is displayed prominently on almost every church.
+The cross is displayed prominently on almost every church.
 Christians often wear it and display it in their homes and when you see the cross you assume that it signifies something Christian.
 What exactly does this Christian symbol mean though?
 Most people recognize that the cross looks backward to the death and resurrection of Jesus.
-Of course, that event, which we celebrate at Easter, is central to the Christian faith and fundamental to the plan of God.
-There are many aspects of the cross and Jesus’ work on the cross, but one of the major things that the cross means for Christians is peace.
+While there are many aspects of the cross and Jesus’ work on the cross, one of the major things that the cross means for Christians is peace.
 The cross brings peace into the lives of all believers.
-Now that is kind of a strange thing, because the cross was originally an ugly instrument on which men were hung to die.
-And yet today, for the Christian, this former instrument of death and torture means peace.
+This may come across as a strange thing, because the cross was originally an ugly instrument on which men were hung to die.
+Yet today, for the Christian, this former instrument of death and torture means peace.

 Peace is something that we all need.
 We have only to look at the news to recognize that our world is constantly in a state of strife.
 Nations are fighting against one another, men and women are scheming to defraud each other, many things are not as they should be.
-In fact, we do not even need to look beyond ourselves to recognise this, each of us has an inward sense that things are not quite right.
+We do not even need to look beyond ourselves to recognize this: each of us has an inward sense that things are not quite right.
 We cannot control ourselves.
 Even at our best, we are still lacking.
 We have a sense that things should be better than they are.

 Inter College Games 2025

-Two weeks ago on 7 March 2025, 5 seminaries came together for Inter College Games 2025 starting with a time of worship at Ang Mo Kio Methodist Church before moving over to Bishan-Ang Mo Kio Park for a series of friendly competitions.
-This year, EAST snagged the top prizes for Captain’s Ball and Relay Team and cheered our hearts out, even as our Student Council were helming the organisation of the Games.
+On 7 March 2025, five seminaries came together for Inter College Games 2025 (ICG).
+It began with a time of worship at Ang Mo Kio Methodist Church before moving over to Bishan-Ang Mo Kio Park for a series of friendly but still competitive events.
+These included sporting events like mass relay, captain’s ball, football, scavenger hunt (Bible quiz), Chinese chess and international chess, and board games like Unlock (table top version of Escape Rooms).
+This year, EAST snagged the top prizes for Captain’s Ball and Relay Team and cheered our hearts out.
+We are thankful for the EAST Student Council who organised the Games with the support of Student Councils from the other four participating seminaries: Baptist Theological Seminary (BTS), Discipleship Training Centre (DTC), Singapore Bible College (SBC), and Trinity Theological College (TTC).

-Below are two student reflections from Tan Jing Fei was participated in Captain’s Ball and Pang Xin Xian who helped in organising the games.
+Below are two student reflections from Tan Jing Fei who participated in the Captain’s Ball game and Pang Xin Xian, as a member of EAST Student Council, who helped to organise the games.

 In Memory of Alumna Lim-Bay Wan Jee